What Is Product Data Liquidity?

 Tier 1: Rendered Data (Illiquid)

 This is product information that exists only within rendered web pages.
 The price is displayed in a styled HTML element.
 The specifications are formatted in a visual table.
 The reviews are embedded in a JavaScript widget.
 A human can read all of this effortlessly.
 An autonomous agent must either scrape and parse the HTML (unreliable, slow) or ignore it entirely (most common outcome).
-Our benchmarking across 340 e-commerce domains shows that sites relying purely on rendered product data achieve a 6% autonomous agent extraction rate, meaning 94% of their product catalogue is invisible to AI-driven procurement.
+Adobe Analytics reported in April 2026 that individual product pages on retail sites scored an average of 66% on machine readability, meaning roughly a third of product page content is invisible to AI-driven systems.
+Sites relying purely on rendered product data perform considerably worse, with the vast majority of their catalogue inaccessible to programmatic buyers.

 Tier 2: Semi-Structured Data (Partially Liquid)

 This is product information that has some structured representation, basic JSON-LD with Product schema, a simple API endpoint, or a product feed.
 The data is machine-readable but incomplete.
 Perhaps the API returns pricing and availability but not detailed specifications.
 Perhaps the schema markup includes the product name and price but not reviews, shipping information, or compatibility data.
-Semi-structured product data achieves approximately 45% agent extraction rates.
-Better than rendered data, but still leaving more than half your catalogue under-represented.
+Semi-structured product data, basic JSON-LD with Product schema, a simple API endpoint, or a product feed, is machine-readable but typically incomplete.
+The agent receives pricing and availability but not detailed specifications, shipping information, or compatibility data.
+The gap leaves a significant share of your catalogue under-represented against competitors with fully structured data.

 Tier 3: Fully Structured Data (Fully Liquid)

 This is the target state.
 Every product attribute, from basic identifiers to detailed specifications, from current pricing to historical price trends, from individual reviews to aggregate ratings, from availability status to estimated delivery times, is available through standardised APIs and comprehensive schema markup.
-Fully liquid product data achieves 94% or higher agent extraction rates.
-The remaining 6% typically represents edge cases like products with non-standardised specifications or highly configurable items that require interactive configuration.
+Fully liquid product data places every product attribute within structured APIs and comprehensive schema markup.
+The residual gap typically represents edge cases: products with non-standardised specifications or highly configurable items that require interactive configuration.
+These edge cases are a solvable engineering problem, not a structural limitation.

 How Autonomous Agents Actually Buy